inductiva/inductiva/docs-sources/api-functions/cli/auth.md

 This is a fundamental aspect of your experience: you will only be able to start machines and launch simulations after you are authenticated.
-Ooce authenticated, your credentials will be stored locally for future sessions.However, you will need to perform the authentication step from every device you want to use Inductiva from.
+Ooce authenticated, your credentials will be stored locally for future sessions.
+However, you will need to perform the authentication step from every device you want to use Inductiva from.

 ## Subcommands